yigittuncer07/directory-sorter/README.md

 extraDirectoryName4 = "./dir/"
 ```

 if you need extra settings, just modify the extra variables.
-If you need even more, you can copy and paste this.
+If you need even more, you can copy and paste this before the else in line 122.
 Be sure to modify the extra variables.
 ``` python
 elif checkExtension(fileExtension, extraExtensions5):
     print("Moving " + fileName)